the-teachingRSE-project/competencies/competencies.md

 #### PI/Professor

 They are experts in their field and should be able to give proper guidance to their students on which digital tools are currently relevant.
-They should be aware of the skills of an RSE and when they might need one in their group (DOCBB).
+They should be aware of the skills of an RSE and when they might need one in their group.
 They should encourage their students to use relevant tools (LIBS).
 They need to be able to judge the suitability of the software (SWLC) and follow the interactions between relevant projects (SWREPOS).
 They should be able to advise their students on the legal aspects of software production and distribution (SP).